nats-io/nats-streaming-server/README.md

 Run `go version` to see the version of Go which you have installed.

-Run `go get` inside the directory to include all possible dependencies.

 Run `go build` inside the directory to build.

 Run `go test ./...` to run the unit regression tests.